 Now that you have a plan for the future, it is time to take care of your more immediate responsibilities, and that would be to look out for your children, especially toward their education.

 Many funds help you save up specifically for a child’s education, and they work similarly to the Roth IRA as they require a regular investment till you can save up a college fund.
 One of the best ways to do this would be to open up an Education Savings Account (ESA), a tax advantage account, so you would be getting tax relief as you work towards providing your kids with a better future.

 My Point Of View – Baby Step 5

 This is a good step for me.
 Saving for your kid’s education is a very special thing that you can give to your kids.
 Having to see them graduate from a college or university can be one of your greatest achievements.

-Though I want to remind you that you don’t have to do everything on your own, our kids can work throughout college.
+However, I want to remind you that you don’t have to do everything on your own; our kids can work throughout college.
 You don’t have to bend over backward to get your kid’s college education if it’s not possible for you.

 We have our dreams for our kids but remember that they also have their own goals in life once they do get older.

 Baby Step 6: Pay Off Your Home Early

 Baby step 6 suggests that you pay off your mortgage as early as possible, despite the interest rates.
 Dave says that missing out on a couple of hundred bucks to be completely free of debt would be very helpful in the long run.

 Of course, you have to ensure that you can earn additional payments for your principal mortgage amount without the threat of facing penalties.